microsoft/azuredevopslabs/labs/tfs/unittesting/readme.md

 1. Uncomment the line once again to fix the bug.

-<a name="Ex1Task2"></a>
 ### Task 2: Unit Test Organization ###

 1. So far, we have seen how to run all discovered tests, search for specific tests, and view tests by their outcome.
 Now let's take a look at a few other ways that you can organize and navigate them to make unit testing easier.
-To start with, there are a number of useful grouping options. **Right-click** somewhere within the **Test Explorer** window and select **Group By | Class**.
+To start with, there are a number of useful grouping options. **Right-click** somewhere within the **Test Explorer** window and select **Group By \| Class**.

    ![](images/019.png)